 “You need a whole global village to actually raise a kid.
 We bring together employers, vendors like AWS who provide the technology, as well as the ecosystem of employers and the government, and we work together to deliver this talent in an inclusive manner for the community,” he added.

 “Whenever there is an opportunity to hire people who are committed, passionate, and willing to upskill and rescale themselves with a set of skills that’s future forward and super relevant to us, we are there.
-Any opportunity where we can broaden our talent, not to mention really contribute to society, in terms of developing future capabilities, and working with AWS to provide the opportunity for the underemployed and unemployed, there are just so many layers to the advantages and the goodness that these programmes bring.
+Any opportunity where we can broaden our talent, not to mention really contribute to society, in terms of developing future capabilities, and working with AWS to provide the opportunity for the underemployed and unemployed, there are just so many layers to the advantages and the goodness that these programs bring.
 It addresses a talent gap, it also addresses the future capability of the organisation and of the nation,” she explained.

 “We are not growing the skills pool as quickly as we would like, to support the overwhelming demand for digital skills that is out there.
 How do we effectively harness the capabilities of people from different demographics, from different backgrounds, from different countries?
 And how do we overcome those?
 The answer is, there’s no one-size-fits-all approach to this,” said Conor McNamara, Managing Director, AWS ASEAN.